General Social Agents: External validity in pre-committed novel settings

-To implement this, we first calculate all Nash equilibria for the \NGamesS{} games in set $S$ using open-source software \citep{gambit2025}.
-We then apply the Harsanyi-Selten procedure to each game's set of equilibria, producing a single equilibrium distribution $\hat P_{Nash}$ per game.
-This produced sets of equilibria for \GamesConverged{} games.\footnote{ In fewer than 1\% of the games, degeneracy issues prevented the code from converging.
+We first use open-source software \citep{gambit2025} to calculate all Nash equilibria for the \NGamesS{} games in set $S$.
+We then apply the Harsanyi-Selten procedure to each game's set of equilibria, producing a single equilibrium distribution for \GamesConverged{} of the games.\footnote{ In fewer than 1\% of games, degeneracy issues prevented the code from converging.
 Following our preregistration, we discard these games in our analysis when comparing the equilibria to the strategic \aisub{s}.} Of these \GamesConverged{} games, \CountUniqueEq{} have unique symmetric equilibria.
 The selection procedure was unnecessary in these cases.
 Among the remaining games with multiple symmetric equilibria, the procedure selects payoff-dominant equilibria---those Pareto superior to all alternatives---in \CountPayoffDomEq{} games, and risk-dominant equilibria in \CountRiskDomEq{} games.
-Finally, $\PropSelectedPure$\% of the equilibria selected by the Harsanyi-Selten procedure involve pure strategies, with the remainder employing mixed strategies.
+Finally, $\PropSelectedPure$\% of the equilibria selected by the Harsanyi-Selten procedure have pure strategies, with the remainder employing mixed strategies.

-Figure~\ref{fig:eq_plot} illustrates the impressive diversity of equilibria across games.
-It shows the PMFs of all games with mixed strategy Harsanyi-Selten equilibria.
-Each panel corresponds to a distinct game and the x-axis is scaled freely so games with different action spaces (e.g., 5 versus 20 options) fill in the same horizontal space.
-The 612 games shown are ordered from top-left to bottom-right by the variance of their equilibrium distribution.
-The remaining 900-plus games are not visualized, as the procedure yielded pure-strategy equilibria in which all probability mass falls on a single action.
-These would-be lone vertical bars are sometimes at the maximum numbered action, but often in the middle or bottom, depending on the bonus rule.

-From the modest natural-language permutations in Table~\ref{tab:game_parameters}, we obtain a striking range of equilibrium structures.
-Some equilibria spread probability across many options, while others concentrate only on the extremes—the highest and lowest actions.
-A few resemble uniform distributions, others exhibit sharp spikes on a small set of actions, and still others increase monotonically with the action number across many strategies.
+Similar to the predictions from the cognitive hierarchy model, the equilibrium distributions are highly diverse across games.
+This can be seen in Figure~\ref{fig:eq_plot} in the appendix, which is of the same format as Figure~\ref{fig:ch_plot}.